grafana/grafana/docs/sources/developers/plugins/publish-a-plugin.md

 # Publish a plugin

-You've just built your first plugin; now you want to share it with the world.
+You've just built your plugin; now you want to share it with the world.

 In this guide, you'll learn how to package and share your plugin with others.